Close

 The newest variation to one of the most successful GT3 platforms has arrived on the grid of ACC.
 The Audi R8 LMS GT3 EVO II is an updated specification of the original Audi R8 GT3 and its cousin the Audi R8 LMS GT3 EVO.
 Despite its relatively similar looks, the EVO II is what you would call a refinement of something that just works and each tweak makes it even better.

-Introducing the Audi R8 LMS GT3 EVO II
+Introducing The Audi R8 LMS GT3 EVO II

 The Audi R8 LMS GT3 EVO II has had the full upgrade package by Audi Sport all the way from aerodynamics to chassis refinements.
 This upgrade was brought in response to all the upgrade packages from its GT3 rivals to ensure that the car stays towards the front of the grid.